mkatw/decoding-fibrosis/histology/CDPs/README.md

 1. **Input**: PSR whole-slide images in `histology/data/` (filenames containing `*PSR*`).
 2. **Segmentation**: a pre-trained U-Net generates collagen probability maps.
 3. **Feature extraction**: each collagen tile is embedded using ResNet18.
-4. **Clustering**: features are classified into **k=7 CDPs** using the supplied k-means models and label mappings.
+4. **Clustering**: features are classified into k=7 CDPs using the supplied k-means models and label mappings.
 5. **Output**:
    - Prediction map (`.npy`) with CDP label per tile
    - Overlay PNG with CDPs visualised on the slide
-   - Histogram PNG of CDP distribution

 All results are written to `../histology/results/`.